ProjetPP/Documentation/data-model.md

 #### `math-latex`

-A mathematical formula. `value` is a string  which represents a mathematical formula write in LaTeX without the `$ $`.
+A mathematical formula. `value` is a string  which represents a mathematical formula written in LaTeX without the `$ $`.
 For instance:

 ```
 {"type": "resource", "value": "\sqrt[\pi]{42}", "value-type":"math-latex"}